truecharts/website/docs/manual/SCALE Apps/networking.md

 The reason this is not needed in most Apps, is because we already have great options to deal with most forms of network traffic and every maintainer has the goal to make sure you don't need this setting.

 Please refer to the documentation of individual Apps or the Support-Discussions section on github, if you think you might need this setting in your specific use case

-### NodePort

-The name already makes clear what this one does: It connect to a port on your node (the PC hosting your App).

-Its a special ClusterIP that forwards all traffic from a certain port on your host-system aka "node", directly to the service.
-However, it's also still a ClusterIP, so it's very well possible to use both the Reverse proxy and the NodePort, just not at the same port.

-There are, however, multiple downsides to using nodeports:

-- You can only pick ports above 9000
-- You can not connect two Apps to the same port